litestar-org/litestar/docs/usage/stores.rst

 explicitly via :meth:`MemoryStore.delete_expired <.memory.MemoryStore.delete_expired>` or
 :meth:`FileStore.delete_expired <.file.FileStore.delete_expired>` respectively.

-It's a good practice to call ``delete_expired`` periodically, to ensure the size of the stored values does not grow indefinitely.
+It is a good practice to call ``delete_expired`` periodically, to ensure the size of the stored values does not grow indefinitely.

 In this example, an :ref:`after_response <after_response>` handler is used to delete expired items at most every 30